LibertasIoT/libertas-rpi-img/README.md

 Get the zip file for your Raspberry Pi model from the [latest release (https://github.com/LibertasIoT/libertas-rpi-img/releases)](https://github.com/LibertasIoT/libertas-rpi-img/releases) and extract the zip file.

-## Prepare the nRF52840 Dongle
+## Prepare the nRF52840 dongle

 The nRF52840 Dongle is required as a radio transceiver.
-Use the nRF tool below to program Hornet transceiver firmware into the Dongle.
+Use the nRF tool below to program Hornet transceiver firmware into the dongle.

 ### Download nRF Connect Desktop